-Join Mike Meyers for an in-depth discussion in this video ATX and ITX, part of CompTIA A+ Exam Prep (220-901) Part 2: Core Hardware.
+Join Mike Meyers for an in-depth discussion in this video ATX and ITX, part of CompTIA A+ (220-901) Cert Prep: 2 Core Hardware.

 - The ATX form factor has been the predominant form factor…in the computing world for getting close to 20 years.…So, if it's been around so long,…well, what gives it such legs?…Well, first of all, it was free.…Intel pushed the standard,…and as a result of that, everybody got into it,…and the Taiwanese manufacturers and everybody…started to back it.…And once you get a standard that everybody likes…in the computing world, it's hard to break away from.…And we shouldn't; ATX works absolutely great.…So in order to appreciate ATX,…what I did is I've got a number of ATX systems…in front of me, but here is a motherboard…from the 1990s, and here is a brand new motherboard.…